 Here are some ways to get enough nutrients in your vegan food stockpile.

-- Make a spreadsheet: I keep a spreadsheet of all the foods I have stockpile for emergencies.
-The foods are broken down into groups (carbs, protein, fruit & veg, dairy-alternatives, and fats).
+- Make a spreadsheet: I keep a spreadsheet of all the foods I have stockpiled for emergencies.
+The foods are broken down into groups (carbs, protein, fruit & veg, dairy alternatives, and fats).
 I tally how many servings of each group I have to ensure my stockpile is well-balanced.
-You can see sample spreadsheets in my book, Disaster Preparedness for Women.
+You can purchase our inventory planner and spreadsheets here.

 - Dehydrated greens powder: It’s hard to eat enough greens to meet iron and calcium requirements.
 I dehydrate leafy greens and then mill them into a powder.
 This powder can be added to bread dough, cooked grains, pancakes, soups, etc.

-- Molasses: Molasses has an infinite shelf life and is a great source of nutrients.
+- Molasses: Molasses has an infinite shelf life and is an excellent source of nutrients.
 I eat it with peanut butter.

 - Nutritional yeast: This is almost always fortified with B vitamins and can be used to make yummy vegan cheese sauces.

 *Note omnivores also need to worry about nutrition when prepping!
 Stockpile multivitamin and mineral supplements.

 Recently the biggest food complaints I heard were about missing fresh greens when switching to a dried-food stockpile.
 People also missed other fresh produce like tomatoes, peppers, and fruit.